 Lastly, it is anticipated that the MHSA PEI programs may generate new Medi-Cal revenues.
 These funds may be used to cover the costs to administer the MHSA PEI Programs.

 Innovation (INN)

 Nevada County's Innovation Plans were approved in a separate process by the Mental Health Services Oversight and Accountability Commission (MHSOAC).

-There is one active Innovation plan:
+There are two active Innovation plans: